Pecamo/Maquereau/README.md

 The server can run on the following systems:

 - Windows 10
+- OS X
 - Linux, using pretty much any X server
-_**Note**: You may have to install `xdotool` by typing `sudo apt-get install xdotool`_
+_**Note**: You may have to install `xdotool` by typing `sudo apt-get install xdotool`

 ### Programs

-The following programs will display buttons for the following applications:
+The client will display buttons for the following applications:

 - Chrome, Chromium
 - PowerPoint
 - Slack
-- WebStorm
+- WebStorm and other IntelliJ IDEs
 - Spotify
 - Discord
 - [And many more!](/server/layouts)